 This logic attempts to optimize total chiller and tower efficiency.
 Since CW pump speed is fixed except when modulated for head pressure control (as applicable), CW pump power is not included in the optimization logic.

 Two varying parameters can cofound this stepwise efficiency optimization routine: (1) varying plant load and (2) chilled water supply temperature setpoint reset.
 Both factors independently impact chiller efficiency and tower efficiency, making attribution of increases and decreases in efficiency to CWST setpoint reset alone impossible.
 As such, this approach is not recommended for plants with dynamic load profiles.
 Additionally, note that CWST setpoint is not allowed to reset down concurrently with CHWST setpoint resetting up since the latter typically outweighs the impact of the former making it impossible to tell whether the CWST reset did any good.
-A similar restriction is not placed on the CWST reset when CHWST setpoint is resetting down since chiller efficiency should continuously get worse in such a scenario, meaning the CWST setpoint will be self-correcting by repeatedly alternating setpoints within a 1°F range as efficiency continues to worsen until CHWST setpoint stabilizes.
+A similar restriction is not placed on the CWST reset when CHWST setpoint is resetting down since chiller efficiency should continuously get worse in such a scenario, meaning the CWST setpoint will be self-correcting by repeatedly alternating setpoints within a [UNITS [0.5°C] [1°F]] range as efficiency continues to worsen until CHWST setpoint stabilizes.

 Maximum CWST-setpoint shall be limited to CWSTdes from contract documents.

-Minimum CWST-setpoint shall reset dynamically and equal the active chilled water supply temperature setpoint plus LIFTminX – 2°F. Where chillers have different LIFTminX values, LIFTminX in the above equation shall reset dynamically to equal the highest LIFTminX of enabled chillers.
+Minimum CWST-setpoint shall reset dynamically and equal the active chilled water supply temperature setpoint plus LIFTminX – [UNITS [1°C] [2°F]].
+Where chillers have different LIFTminX values, LIFTminX in the above equation shall reset dynamically to equal the highest LIFTminX of enabled chillers.

-Set the temperature offset (2°F) in the above sentence equal to the minimum temperature rise across a single chiller’s condenser when operating at minimum load and design condenser water flow.
+Set the temperature offset ([UNITS [1°C] [2°F]]) in the above sentence equal to the minimum temperature rise across a single chiller’s condenser when operating at minimum load and design condenser water flow.

 When any condenser water pump is proven on, CWST shall be maintained at setpoint by a direct acting PID loop.
 The loop output shall be mapped to the variable CWSTTowerSpd.
 Reset CWSTTowerSpd from minimum tower speed at 0% loop output to 100% speed at 100% loop output.